-Kazakhstan Regional Office
+Kazakhstan Multi-Country Office

-Operation: Kazakhstan Regional Office
+Operation: Kazakhstan Multi-Country Office

 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2020 planning figures|

-|85%||of targeted households whose basic needs are met with multi-purpose cash grants|
+|85%||of targeted households will have their basic needs met with multi-purpose cash grants|

-|650||persons with undetermined nationality assisted with confirmation of nationality|
+|700||persons with undetermined nationality will be assisted with confirmation of nationality|

 People of Concern

-Kazakhstan Regional Office
+Kazakhstan Multi-Country Office

 Operational EnvironmentIn Kazakhstan, no significant changes in the operational environment for UNHCR are foreseen in 2019, and the political and socio-economic environment is expected to remain stable.
 The decisions on the asylum cases will continue to be dominated by security and political concerns.
 UNHCR expects increased engagement of the Government in the eradication and prevention of statelessness.
 UNHCR will continue promoting the inclusion of refugees and stateless persons in national programmes and policies, including through participation in the working groups on Sustainable Development Goals and UN Partnership Framework for Development.
 In 2018, Kazakhstan contributed USD 100,000 to UNHCR for activities in the country, its largest contribution yet made to UNHCR in a single year.